 Our students are eager to apply their skills and talents to an internship with your company or organization.
 William & Mary students recognize internships as a way to explore career options, develop skills through practical work experience in a wide range of occupational fields, and contribute to the community.
 Employers find that hosting internships is a great way to identify and mentor young talent as well as to receive assistance with daily activities or special projects.
 There are several types of internships that our students seek.
-Once you have decided what type of opportunity you would like to offer, you will want to post your position in our job and internship database, Tribe Careers.
 In our effort to maintain the integrity of recruiting, the Cohen Career Center follows standards by which all recruitment postings in TribeCareers, our online recruitment database, must adhere.
 We recommend you keep a copy of the Cohen Career Center Employer Guidelines for future reference.

 Part-Time or Full-time Internships

 Employers seeking to host an intern in summer may offer part-time (typically 16-24 hours/week) or full-time (typically 36+ hours/week) internships.
 Part-time internships can be offered during the school year as well if employers are within a commutable distance.
 For part-time and full-time internships, the duration and start and end dates are determined by the company or organization.

 The Tribe in Action Externship Program is a collaborative effort between the Cohen Career Center and engaged employers to generate positive job-shadowing experiences for William & Mary students.
 Externships typically last 1 to 2 days over Winter Break, and provide students with an inside look at a given industry.
 Additionally, students gain insight into networking etiquette, as well as demonstrating their experiences as part of their professional story.
 Please contact [[snlarson, Stephanie Larson]], Assistant Director for Internships, for more information.